Migraine IV Therapy in Arizona: Fast Relief at Your Door

 - Vitamin C as an antioxidant to help reduce inflammation

-- Anti-nausea medication (when appropriate) to address one of the most debilitating migraine symptoms
+- Anti-nausea medication (when appropriate) to address nausea, one of the worst migraine symptoms

-Important: IV therapy is not a cure for migraines.
-It is a tool that may help provide faster relief during an acute episode and may help reduce the frequency of episodes when used as part of a broader wellness routine.
+One thing to be clear about: IV therapy is not a cure for migraines.
+It is a tool that may help provide faster relief during an acute episode and may help reduce how often episodes happen when used as part of a broader wellness routine.
 Every treatment is administered by a licensed provider who will review your health history before starting.

-When a severe migraine hits, most people face a difficult choice: suffer through it at home or go to the emergency room.
-Here is how those options compare to mobile IV therapy.
+When a severe migraine hits, most people face two bad options: suffer through it at home or go to the emergency room.
+Here is how those compare to mobile IV therapy.

 | Emergency Room | Urgent Care | Mobile IV Therapy | |